About Sarah Bearden, D.N.Med., M.S., CN

 In 1981, I married a man I had met in the Peace Corps and we later had two beautiful children, so my family was very much a part of my overseas living and learning experience, in fact, they were my first clients.
 I got to practice everything I learned on them!

 By 1998, we were at the end of our England tour and our children were approaching high school age, so we moved back to America after having been away for 14 years.
 We moved to California and I set up my Nutrition practice.
-I soon learned that my overseas qualifications did not allow me to work with certain nutritional companies and laboratories, so I went back to school and received both a Natural Food Chef and a Nutrition Consultant qualification with Bauman College and became a Certified Nutritionist (C.N.) with the American Health Science University.
+I soon learned that my overseas qualifications did not allow me to work with certain nutritional companies and laboratories, so I went back to school and received both a Natural Foods Chef and a Nutrition Consultant qualification with Bauman College and became a Certified Nutritionist (C.N.) with the American Health Science University.
 (Another 6 hour qualifying exam for this one!)
 Ultimately I received an M.S. degree in Nutrition with Hawthorn University.
 I have studied with the Herb School at Gathering Thyme and I also had the opportunity to study herbalism in a 2-year apprentice program with a very knowledgeable herbalist.
 Currently I am attending the Aromahead Institute of Aromatherapy for additional education in the use of essential oils.

 I intend to keep on learning and I am thoroughly enjoying the great opportunity the internet gives us with its rich array of online learning possibilities.
 Every year, I attend CEU (continuing education) seminars on a regular basis, to remain current in my fields of practice.